Quanta Services

-Quanta Services employs about 40,000.
-Measured as part of the S&P 500, its operating companies achieved combined revenues of about $24.9 billion (US) in 2024.
+Quanta Services employs about 62,000 people.
+Its operating companies achieved combined revenues of about $29.9 billion (US) in 2025.
 It is headquartered in Houston, Texas.
-In 1998, Quanta went public on the New York Stock Exchange under the ticker symbol PWR.
+In 1998, Quanta went public on the New York Stock Exchange under the ticker symbol PWR ("power").

 History

 Formation and early leadership

 John R. Colson, founder and former executive chairman of Quanta Services, influenced the consolidation of the U.S. electrical contracting industry in the late 20th century.
-After earning a degree from the University of Missouri–Kansas City, Colson served in the U.S. Army.
-Upon his discharge in 1971, he began his civilian career at PAR Electrical Contractors in Kansas City, Missouri, a firm specializing in high-voltage transmission lines, distribution lines, substations, and other electric utility infrastructure services.
-Colson's career thrived; in three years, he was promoted to manager of engineering services; then became vice president of operations.
+He began his career at PAR Electrical Contractors in Kansas City, Missouri, a firm specializing in high-voltage transmission lines, distribution lines, substations, and other electric utility infrastructure services.
+He was then was promoted to manager of engineering services; then became vice president of operations.
 By the early 1980s, Colson was executive vice president and general manager.
-In the late1980s, he acquired ownership of PAR, becoming its president in 1991.
+In the late 1980s, he acquired ownership of PAR, becoming its president in 1991.

 During this period, the U.S. electrical contracting sector was highly fragmented, comprising approximately 50,000 predominantly small, owner-operated enterprises.
-Recognizing the potential for greater efficiency and competitiveness through consolidation, Colson initiated a strategic merger.
-In 1997, he successfully combined PAR with three other regional contractors—Union Power Construction Co., Trans Tech Electric Inc., and Potelco Inc.—to form Quanta Services, headquartered in Houston, Texas.
+In 1997, Colson combined PAR with three other regional contractors—Union Power Construction Co., Trans Tech Electric Inc., and Potelco Inc.—to form Quanta Services, headquartered in Houston, Texas.

 Initial public offering and financial growth

-In February 1998, with BT Alex Brown Incorporated as underwriters, Quanta completed its initial public offering (IPO), raising $45 million.
-In July 2000, using Morgan Stanley Dean Witter, the company offered an additional 2.72 million shares for sale.
-According to the company's website, initially acquired telecom companies included Manuel Brothers, Smith Contracting, Telecom Network Specialists, North Pacific Construction Company, NorAm Telecommunications, Spalj Construction Company and Golden State Utility Company.
+In February 1998 Quanta completed its initial public offering (IPO), raising $45 million.
+In July 2000, the company offered selling an additional 2.72 million shares.
+According to the company's website, the company had acquired Manuel Brothers, Smith Contracting, Telecom Network Specialists, North Pacific Construction Company, NorAm Telecommunications, Spalj Construction Company and Golden State Utility Company.
 Acquired electric contractors included Harker & Harker, Sumter Builders and Environmental Professional Associates.
 Hybrid acquisitions included Wilson Roadbores and Underground Construction Company.

 In 2009 the company replaced Ingersoll Rand on the S&P 500 Index.